-This study assessed prediction accuracies of genomic-estimated breeding values for fall armyworm (FAW) and maize weevil (MW) resistance traits in a diverse Africa adapted maize panel using several parametric, semi-parametric and non-parametric genomic prediction models.
+This study assessed the influence of the size and composition of the training set on the genomic predictability of maize resistance to fall armyworm (FAW) and maize weevil (MW) in a diverse Africa adapted maize population using several parametric and non-parametric genomic prediction models.
 Prediction accuracies for maize resistance to FAW and MW traits were relatively high, even with a moderate training set size.
-For FAW resistance, although the prediction accuracies were positively correlated with the size of the training set, the composition and the relationship of the training set with the breeding set were more influential in predicting line performance.
+For FAW resistance, although the prediction accuracies were positively correlated with the size of the training set, the composition and the relationship of the training set with the breeding set were more influencial in predicting line performance.
 Also, TS determination-related parameters were more important than the type of genomic prediction models in predicting FAW and MW resistance traits.
-However, Bayesian models on MW resistance traits and Machine Learning models on FAW damage resistance outperformed mixed linear models in almost all the datasets used in this study.
-Therefore, future genomic selection programs for maize resistance to insect pests such as FAW and MW in Africa should put more effort in designing effective training sets and use selected Bayesian and Machine Learning GP algorithms to improve genetic gains, shorten breeding cycles, and accelerate variety release.
-Such programs could greatly benefit from using the genetically diverse maize panel used in this study as a base population since it consists of lines adapted to several African agro-ecologies.
+Therefore, future genomic selection programs for maize resistance to insect pests such as the Fall armyworm and the maize weevil in Africa should put more effort in designing effective training set for improved genetic gains coupled with short breeding cycles and accelerated variety release.
+Such programs would greatly benefit from using the genetically diverse maize panel used in this study, as a base population since it consists of lines adapted to several African agroecologies.